lgonzalezrouco/pti/REST_API/README.md

 Relaunch the server and open http://localhost:8080/students in your browser.

-Let's try also to call the server with curl:
+Let's try also to call the server with cURL:

 	curl -H "Content-Type: application/json" http://localhost:8080/students